pusher-community/real-time-laravel/chat/chat.md

 Pusher has been built with integration in mind; in this case to make it as easy as possible to integrate with existing technologies and framework mechanisms.
 In our app we have a very basic - albeit, a bit hacky - authentication mechanism.
 That is, does a `user` exist in the `Session`.

-By demonstrating how to use this to authenticate mechanism with Pusher it should be easy to see how you can integrate other, less hacky, solutions.
+By demonstrating how to use this to authenticate mechanism with Pusher it should be easy to see how you can integrate other "less hacky" solutions.

 ### Private Channels

-Pusher provides type of channel called a [private channel](https://pusher.com/docs/private_channels) that require authentication in order for a subscription to that channel to be allowed.
+Pusher provides a type of channel called a [private channel](https://pusher.com/docs/private_channels) that require authentication in order for a subscription to that channel to be allowed.

 Private channels are identified by a simple `private-` naming prefix e.g. `private-chat`.
-When the Pusher JavaScript library sees that a subscription is made to a channel with a `private-` prefix it will make a `POST` request to an authentication endpoint on your own application server.
-By default this is `/pusher/auth`, but it can be configured.
+When the Pusher JavaScript library sees that a subscription is made to a channel with a `private-` prefix the library itself will make a `POST` request to an authentication endpoint on the server the app is served from.
+This will be your own application server.
+By default this endpoint will be `/pusher/auth`, but it can be configured.

-<i class="fa fa-rocket fa-2"></i> To see this in action, navigate to http://localhost:8000:/chat, open up the developer tools in your browser and go to the network tab.
-Next, chat the name of the channel that's we're subscribing to - change it to `private-chat`.
-This is configured for both the controller (for event triggering) and the view (for subscribing) in `app/Http/ChatController::DEFAULT_CHAT_CHANNEL` `resources/views/chat.blade.php` from `chat` to `private-chat` and refresh the app in the browser.
+<i class="fa fa-rocket fa-2"></i> To see this in action, navigate to http://localhost:8000/chat, open up the developer tools in your browser and go to the network tab.

+<i class="fa fa-rocket fa-2"></i> Next, change the name of the channel that's we're subscribing to.
+Change it from `chat` to `private-chat`.
+This is configured for both the controller (for event triggering) and the view (for subscribing) in `app/Http/ChatController::DEFAULT_CHAT_CHANNEL`.

 <i class="fa fa-rocket fa-2"></i> In the developer tools network tab you'll see a `POST` request to http://localhost:8000/pusher/auth.
 Not only do we not have a route set up for this, but upon closer inspection you'll also see that the response is a `500` error complaining about a `TokenMismatchException`.

 This exception is being caused by Laravel's [CSRF (Cross Site Resource Forger) protection](http://laravel.com/docs/master/routing#csrf-protection).
 Those eagle-eyed amongst you may have already seen `$.ajaxSetup` being called at the top of our views in order to send a `X-CSRF-TOKEN` header which fixes this for jQuery AJAX calls.

-<i class="fa fa-rocket fa-2"></i> Let's do the same for Pusher authentication.
+<i class="fa fa-rocket fa-2"></i> Let's also send the `X-CSRF-TOKEN` header with the Pusher authentication AJAX requests.
+The second parameter to the `Pusher` constructor is for options in the form of an object literal.

 Update the line that instantiates a Pusher instance to pass `auth` configuration:

 ```js
 var pusher = new Pusher('{{env("PUSHER_KEY")}}', {